-Hotel Danieli, A Luxury Collection Hotel, is also much more: a world icon of hospitality, it has become the protagonist of the history of Venice since the 14th century, 400 years like Palazzo Dandolo, founded by the family that gave Venice four Doges, including the famous Enrico Dandolo, and the last 200 as Hotel Danieli, the oldest, in continuous activity, in Venice.
+Hotel Danieli is also much more: a world icon of hospitality, it has become the protagonist of the history of Venice since the 14th century, over 500 years like Palazzo Dandolo, founded by the family that gave Venice four Doges, including the famous Enrico Dandolo, and the last 200 as Hotel Danieli, the oldest, in continuous activity, in Venice.

-The Danieli bears in its name the story of the man who created it: in 1822, in fact, Giuseppe Dal Niel, former owner of Leon Bianco in Venice, decided to acquire the splendid neo-Gothic palace and called it the Royal Hotel.
-First international tourists in Venice, the French gave it the nickname “chez Dal Niel”, later transformed into Royal Danieli.
+Hotel Danieli bears in its name the story of the man who created it: in 1822, in fact, Giuseppe Dal Niel, former owner of Leon Bianco in Venice, decided to hire some rooms of the splendid neo-Gothic palace, which he manages to acquire completely a couple of years later, and called it the Royal Hotel.
+First international tourists to attend Venice, the French gave it the nickname “chez Dal Niel”, later transformed into Royal Danieli.

 Already described at the end of the fifteenth century as “the noblest palace in Venice”, the Hotel Danieli is the highest sublimation of the “Splendid Venice”, protagonist of its important history for 200 years.

-The Hotel initially occupied only the Palazzo Dandolo, famous as the Doge Enrico Dandolo adorned it, after the conquest of Constantinople, with the loot of gold, marble and Byzantine works of art that he incorporated into his home.
+The Hotel initially occupied only the Palazzo Dandolo, built by the homonymous family in the 15th century and famous for being one of the noblest ones of the Serenissima.
 After its purchase by Dal Niel, an important restoration was carried out by the architect Tranquillo Orsi, also author of the decorations of the Teatro La Fenice, who changed the style of the interiors making them neo-Gothic.

 In 1895, Mr. Genovesi and Campi Bozzi & C. became the new owners of the hotel.
-They carried out expensive renovations, adding the power grid, radiators and an elevator; it was then that the structure was also extended, connecting it with a bridge, to the Palazzo Casa Nuova, formerly the HQ of the customs office.
+They carried out expensive renovations, adding the power grid, radiators and an elevator; it was then that the structure was also extended, connecting it with a bridge, to the Palazzo Casa Nuova, formerly the HQ of the customs office in Venice.

 In 1906 Count Giuseppe Volpi founded the CIGA Hotels chain and bought the Royal Hotel Danieli.
 The hotel underwent its definitive structural modification in 1948, when the buildings that separated Palazzo Dandolo and Palazzo delle Prigioni were demolished and Palazzo Danieli Excelsior was erected, today the third building that form the hotel, renovated in 2008 by the well-known architect Jacques Garcia.